Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free

 C25K Trainer sells itself as the easiest way to convert couch potatoes into mid-distance runners in two months.
-The functionality is as basic as its premise, too.
+The functionality is as basic as its premise.
 The app’s home screen reminds you of the day of the program you’re on.
 Nothing more.
-Each day presents a workout program that usually kicks off with a gentle warmup and graduates into something more serious.
-C25K notes that it aims to gradually coax users into better health and stamina over time, not dissuade anyone from working out.
-After each day is complete, the app summarises session metrics, from calories burned to distance covered.
+Each day, you receive a workout that typically kicks off with a gentle warmup.
+C25K aims to gradually coax users into better health and stamina over time, not dissuade anyone from working out.
+After each day, the app summarises session metrics, from calories burned to distance covered.

 SpO2 Tracker